maitrungduc1410/react-native-video-trim/README.md

 ```

 ## Usage

+> [!IMPORTANT]
-**Note that for both Android and iOS you have to try on real device**
+> Note that for both Android and iOS you have to try on real device

+> [!IMPORTANT]
+> If you plan to trim remote file, you must install FFMPEG version from "https" onwards, "min" version won't work.
+See bottom to know how to install specific FFMPEG version

 ```js
 import { showEditor } from 'react-native-video-trim';